-- (a) remains as proposed. - (b) install equipment or replace existing equipment with components that are not identical or substantially similar or are new to the design at the location of the pool, spa, or other water features. - (2) remains as proposed. - (3) The plan review checklist form, plans and specifications, and the applicable plan review fee, shall be submitted to the Food and Consumer Safety Section, Department of Public Health and Human Services, 1400 Broadway, Helena, Montana 59620, or to the local health department agency at least: - (a) remains as proposed. - (b) 30 days prior to the anticipated installation date of new or replacement equipment which is new to the facility design and has not been previously approved. - (4) Whenever a piece of equipment is replaced with equipment that is identical or substantially similar, the licensee must notify the department, in writing, within 30 days.
+(b) install equipment or replace existing equipment with components that are not identical or substantially similar or are new to the design at the location of the pool, spa, or other water features.

+(3) The plan review checklist form, plans and specifications, and the applicable plan review fee, shall be submitted to the Food and Consumer Safety Section, Department of Public Health and Human Services, 1400 Broadway, Helena, Montana 59620, or to the local health department agency at least:

+(b) 30 days prior to the anticipated installation date of new or replacement equipment which is new to the facility design and has not been previously approved.

+(4) Whenever a piece of equipment is replaced with equipment that is identical or substantially similar, the licensee must notify the department, in writing, within 30 days.

-RULE IX (37.115.306) QUALIFICATIONS REQUIRED FOR PERSONS PREPARING PLANS FOR REVIEW (1) Plans, specifications, and supporting data for design of a new pool, spa, or other water feature or for reconstruction or remodeling of a currently operating pool, spa, or other water feature must be prepared by a professional engineer who is registered in Montana.
+RULE IX (37.115.306) QUALIFICATIONS REQUIRED FOR PERSONS PREPARING PLANS FOR REVIEW (1) Plans, specifications, and supporting data for design of a new pool, spa, or other water feature or for reconstruction or remodeling of a currently operating pool, spa, or other water feature must be prepared by a professional engineer who is registered in Montana., an architect who is registered in Montana, or a construction contractor registered in Montana.
 A The licensed professional engineer or a registered architect shall include his seal and signature on any plans and specifications submitted to the health authority.
 Stamps or seals may be provided electronically.
 A registered construction contractor shall include an original signature on any plans and specifications submitted to the health authority.